Justin-Koida/EEG-Music-Prediction/models/baseline_model.md

 - log bandpower: taking the log of bandpower

-**Addionally, future exploration may incoperate the use of scalograms and spectograms.**
+**Additionally, future exploration may incoperate the use of scalograms and spectograms.**
 Scalograms are 2 dimensional time frequency representations derived from the Continous Wavelet Transform (CWT)

 Spectograms are 2 dimensional time frequecy representations derived from the Fast Fourier Transform (FFT)